DHI/terracotta/docs/index.rst

 deployment of Terracotta uses.

 To catch a first glance,
-`feel free to explore the API of our demo server <https://2truhxo59g.execute-api.eu-central-1.amazonaws.com/production/apidoc>`__.
+:doc:`feel free to explore the API of this Terracotta version <apidoc>`.

 Contents